White Dwarfs Revealed in Gaia's Candidate Compact Object Binaries: Summary and Discussion

-In summary, the sources presented in the ATF22 and SHA22 catalogs can be very interesting candidates as potential wide DR-LC binaries and it will be really interesting to clearly identify the nature of the DRs they host.
+In summary, the sources presented in the SHA23 and ATF22 catalogs can be very interesting candidates as potential wide DR-LC binaries and it will be really interesting to clearly identify the nature of the DRs they host.
 Our work shows a relatively simple and inexpensive way to characterise such sources.

-\textit{Software} : \vosa\ \citep{Bayo2008}, Python 3 \citep{python3}, Numpy \citep{numpy_scipy_matp}, scipy \citep{numpy_scipy_matp}, matplotlib \citep{numpy_scipy_matp}, pandas \citep{numpy_scipy_matp}, and Astropy \citep{astropy:2013, astropy:2018}.
+\textit{Software} : \vosa\ \citep{Bayo2008}, Python 3 \citep{python3}, Numpy \citep{numpy_scipy_matp}, scipy \citep{numpy_scipy_matp}, matplotlib \citep{numpy_scipy_matp}, pandas \citep{numpy_scipy_matp} and Astropy \citep{astropy:2013, astropy:2018}